'Rime' Developer Keeps Promise, Removes Denuvo DRM After Game Gets Cracked

 Wait a week till DRM is cracked, get a better version of the game.
 Got it.

-By far not the first time (Score:4, Informative)
+By far not the first time (Score:5, Informative)

 I remember a certain audio editing program that used to be a standard that actually came with its own virtual machine that ran some of its code which was a bastardized version of x86 assembler code, which was reverse engineered and "cleaned up" by crackers.
 The net result was that that cracked code, that would now run on the x86 CPU rather than the (poorly written) virtual machine was actually faster and more stable than the DRMified code.